Polenta Bowls with Mushrooms and Spinach

-This Mushroom Polenta with spinach, onions, and goat cheese is vegetarian comfort food at its best.
-It's creamy, rich, but is still good for you with plenty of veggies.
-It's ready in under 30 minutes and makes the perfect meatless meal.
-Polenta lovers should also try this Spinach Polenta and Baked Italian Polenta.
+This Polenta Bowl with spinach, mushrooms, caramelized onions, and goat cheese is vegetarian comfort food at its best.
+It's creamy and indulgent, but still packed with plenty of veggies.
+It's ready in under 30 minutes, is easy to customize, and makes a great main dish or side dish.
+Love polenta?
+Make sure to also try this Spinach Polenta and Baked Italian Polenta.

-Nowadays, when I am craving something comforting, there are a few things that come to mind immediately: macaroni and cheese, spaghetti and meatballs, chicken pot pie, and polenta.
-Ever since that day of discovery, it is now a constant in my kitchen.
-I love the hearty, creamy, corn filled flavor and it pairs so well with veggies — it's nearly impossible to resist.
+When I am craving something comforting, there are a few things that come to mind immediately: macaroni and cheese, spaghetti and meatballs, chicken pot pie, and polenta.
+I love the hearty, creamy, corn-filled flavor and it pairs so well with veggies.
+It's nearly impossible to resist.

 If what you bought at the store is labeled "polenta," that means that the corn meal is ground to the consistency that will make polenta appropriately.
 It's kind of like, how you'll want a fine grind for espresso beans, but not as fine for regular drip coffee.

 You can find polenta dry, as a meal or flour.
 You can also find it in an instant or quick-cooking variety, or you can buy it already prepared.
 It will be in a tube-shaped package, like sausage or slice-and-bake cookies.
 When it's purchased already made, it's best to use this kind of polenta baked, sauteed, grilled, or fried.

 Ingredients and Substitutions

 - Polenta: Polenta is made from finely ground cornmeal and is a really nice alternative to rice or quinoa in bowl recipes.
 This recipe is written for traditional polenta, but it will also work for quick-cooking polenta.
 Just adjust the amount of vegetable broth and cooking time.